Long Term Care at Home from Medicaid: How it Works

 What is long-term care at home?” and “Does Medicaid pay for it?”.

-Medicaid pays for a variety of care services for elderly individuals in their homes.
-However, being eligible does not guarantee everyone with a need will receive these services.
+Medicaid pays for a variety of long-term services and supports for elderly individuals in their homes.
+However, being eligible does not guarantee everyone with a need will receive these benefits.

 While Medicaid does pay for long-term care at home, not everyone will be eligible, and not everyone who is eligible is guaranteed to receive assistance.